 ENGL 377 Shakespeare (3) Critical reading of and writing about selected tragedies, comedies, and histories of William Shakespeare.
-Prerequisite: ENGL 102 or ENGL 110.
+Prerequisite: ENGL 102.

 ENGL 390 Independent Study (1-3) An approved independent study option, supervised by faculty, in a directed area of scholarship.
 Study is administered according to a learning contract between a designated faculty member and the student.